 The Difference Between Online Doctoral Degrees and Traditional Degrees

 Of course, this is traditionally completed in the classroom, but in online programs it is conducted through the Internet from anywhere in the world.
-Therefore, students have the ability to complete the assignments at their own pace and on their own time.
+Therefore, as noted earlier, you have the ability to complete the assignments at your own pace and on your own time with an asynchronous learning format.
 Online classes still follow a syllabus that designates when assignments are due and when exams need to be taken.

 During the second part of the online doctoral program, it does not differ much from the traditional program because you still work independently on a dissertation.

 Professors usually are available to consult with you one-on-one via email, phone, video, or live chat.
 If it is an extension of an on-campus program or you live close to campus, there may also be established office hours where professors will meet with you in person.